emetsger/osf-packaging/osf-cli/README.md

 The absolute path to the file containing this configuration is what must be supplied as the value for the `-c` option.

 ###Bag Metadata File
 The `-m` option also takes an absolute path as its value.
-This file contains bag metadata which will conforn to the Data Conservancy BagIt Profile specification.
+This file contains bag metadata which will conform to the Data Conservancy BagIt Profile specification.
 Metadata entries will consist of key = value pairs, one per line.
 The values may be lists where appropriate, expressed as comma separated strings.
 If the value of Package-Name is specified in this file, it will be superseded by the value specified for the `-n` option below.

 ###Output Directory
 The `-o` option takes an absolute path as its value.
 This path must point to an existing directory on the filesystem.